 - a one-off premium of EUR 1,500 for self-employed persons in a secondary occupation who have an income between EUR 6,996.89 and 13,993.78.

 Employee incentive premium.
 This monthly (gross) premium for employees varies between EUR 68,64 and 171,6.
 It may be granted on 1 April 2020 at the earliest and last up to 30 June 2020 at the latest.
 The premium is intended for people working at enterprises that experienced a decline of at least 20% in turnover, production or orders due to the COVID-19 crisis.

 SME growth subsidy.
 If your SME needs help to get back on its feet after the coronavirus crisis, you can apply for a grant via government agency Flanders Innovation & Entrepreneurship (VLAIO).

-Increased flexibility in requirements for support measures and subsidies.
-For several subsidies granted by Flanders Innovation & Entrepreneurship, the requirements have been lowered.
-As a result, a great number of companies in need of financial support due to the coronavirus can benefit from the following subsidies:
+Flanders Innovation & Entrepreneurship (VLAIO) support measures and subsidies.
+A great number of companies in need of financial support due to the coronavirus can benefit from: